 Before diving in

-If you haven't yet checked out our Arturia Software Center (ASC) - Troubleshoot FAQ article, please follow this link to get acquainted with our Important Recommendations and the Error Codes Summary.
+-If you haven't yet checked out our Arturia Software Center (ASC) - Troubleshoot FAQ article, please follow this link to get acquainted with our Important Recommendations and the Error Codes Summary.

 - Your computer/machine is not properly registered as expected.